Irenexzwen/3D-genome-gitbook/chap4-data-visualization/42-higlass.md

 #### Install docker:
 [Docker](https://www.docker.com) is a computer program that performs operating-system-level virtualization also known as containerization.
 It resembles VM in some ways but much thinner.
 Instead of virtualizing hardware, containers rest on top of a single Linux instance.
 This means you can leave behind the useless elements, leaving you with a small, neat capsule containing your application.
 Higlass also embrace docker.

-To install docker, you can first download and install it on your local machine or server [docker CE](https://www.docker.com/community-edition)(community edition).
+To **install** docker, you can first download and install it on your local machine or server [docker CE](https://www.docker.com/community-edition)(community edition).
 Win and Mac users can directly use it by open it.
 Linux users need to start the service by running the following command with root privileges.
 ```
 service docker start
 ```

+Next, pull down the higlass-container by pulling down from higlass-docker repository [(tutorial)](https://github.com/hms-dbmi/higlass-docker).